puutaro/CommandClick/README.md

 ### Generally TroubleShooting

-- When url laod slow in different than before, probably due to cache, so click it's url from `url history`.
+- When url load slow in different than before, probably due to cache, so click it's url from `url history`.
     - In many cases, occur in google search result page.